pushkalkishore/starbuzz-assignment/readme.md

 # Full-Stack Blogging Platform

-This project is a full-stack blogging platform where users can sign up, log in, write blog posts, and comment on posts by other users.
+This project is a full-stack blogging platform where users can sign up, log in, write blog posts.
 Users can view, edit, and delete their posts.

 ## Table of Contents